bmrf/tron/README.md

 Tron updates these programs if they exist on the system.
 If a program does not exist, it is skipped:

 1. **[7-Zip](http://7-zip.org/faq.html)**: Open-source compression and extraction tool.
 Far superior to just about everything (including the venerable WinRAR).
-Using the `-sp` flag skips this component
+Use the `-sp` switch to skip this action

 2. **Adobe Flash Player**: Used by YouTube and various other sites.
-Using the `-sp` flag skips this component
+Use the `-sp` switch to skip this action

 3. **Adobe Reader**: Standard PDF reader.
-Using the `-sp` flag skips this component
+Use the `-sp` switch to skip this action

 4. **Java Runtime Environment**: I personally hate Java, but it is still widely used, so we at least get the system on the latest version.
-Using the `-sp` flag skips this component
+Use the `-sp` switch to skip this action

 5. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
-Using the `-sw` flag skips this component
+Use the `-sw` switch to skip this action

-6. **DISM base reset**: Recompile the "Windows Image Store" (SxS store) after we finished purging old files from it earlier.
+6. **DISM base reset**: Recompile the "Windows Image Store" (SxS store).
+This typically results in multiple GB's of space freed up.
 Windows 8 and up only.
-Note that any Windows Updates installed *prior* to this point will become "baked in" (uninstallable)
+Any Windows Updates installed *prior* to this point will become "baked in" (uninstallable).
+Use the `-sdc` switch to skip this action

 ## STAGE 6: Optimize